why Target Corporation [TGT] is a Good Choice for Investors After New Price Target of $250.59

+Target Corporation (NYSE: TGT) announced its limited-time-only collaboration with author, illustrator and animator Christian Robinson, who is renowned for his captivating and imaginative illustrations and his best-selling children’s books, “You Matter” and “Another.”
+The Christian Robinson for Target collection includes more than 70 items across home, apparel and books for kids and baby that encourage discovery and play.
+The collection ranges in price from $6-$70, and will be available beginning Sunday, Aug.
+15, on Target.com and in most Target stores.

+Over the last 12 months, TGT stock rose by 110.58%.
+The one-year Target Corporation stock forecast points to a potential downside of -3.1.
+The average equity rating for TGT stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 3.14M shares, TGT reached a trading volume of 2449850 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $125.85 billion, with 498.60 million shares outstanding and 490.71 million shares in the current float.
+Compared to the average trading volume of 3.13M shares, TGT stock reached a trading volume of 3003339 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TGT shares is $250.59 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TGT stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.